g41797/matryoshka-io/kitchen/docs/addendums/tag-vs-tagged-union.md

   is no compile-time way to recover `*Event` / `*Sensor` / `*MailboxHandle` from the same
   intrusive queue otherwise.

-Tagged unions answer *"which variant is this value?"* PolyNode tags answer *"which
+Tagged unions answer *"which variant is this value?"*.
-concrete object sits behind this type-erased pointer?"* Different questions — both
+PolyNode tags answer *"which concrete object sits behind this type-erased pointer?"*

-useful, in different places.
+Different questions — both useful, in different places.